0xAX/linux-insides/interrupts/interrupts-8.md

 call	variable_test_bit
 ```

 for the `variable_test_bit`.
 These two code listings starts with the same part, first of all we save base of the current stack frame in the `%rbp` register.
 But after this code for both examples is different.
 In the first example we put `$268435456` (here the `$268435456` is our second parameter - `0x10000000`) to the `esi` and `$25` (our first parameter) to the `edi` register and call `constant_test_bit`.
-We put functuin parameters to the `esi` and `edi` registers because as we are learning Linux kernel for the `x86_64` architecture we use `System V AMD64 ABI` [calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions).
+We put function parameters to the `esi` and `edi` registers because as we are learning Linux kernel for the `x86_64` architecture we use `System V AMD64 ABI` [calling convention](https://en.wikipedia.org/wiki/X86_calling_conventions).
 All is pretty simple.
 When we are using predefined constant, the compiler can just substitute its value.
 Now let's look on the second part.
 As you can see here, the compiler can not substitute value from the `nr` variable.
-In this case compiler must calculate its offset on the programm's [stack frame](https://en.wikipedia.org/wiki/Call_stack).
-We substract `16` from the `rsp` register to allocate stack for the local variables data and put the `$24` (value of the `nr` variable) to the `rbp` with offset `-4`.
+In this case compiler must calculate its offset on the program's [stack frame](https://en.wikipedia.org/wiki/Call_stack).
+We subtract `16` from the `rsp` register to allocate stack for the local variables data and put the `$24` (value of the `nr` variable) to the `rbp` with offset `-4`.
 Our stack frame will be like this:

 ```
          <- stack grows